|Nutritional Guidelines (per serving)|

 The wonderful thing about this basic salad is that you can enliven it by adding optional items, such as chopped hard-boiled eggs, shaved or thinly sliced fennel, crumbled feta cheese or cojita, and toasted walnuts or pine nuts.

 Put the lentils in a large pot.
 Cover with 6 cups cold water and bring to a boil.
 Reduce heat to maintain a steady simmer and cook.
-When the lentils re about half-way cooked (they are almost done but still have a hard center when you bite one), add the salt.
+When the lentils are about half-way cooked (they are almost done but still have a hard center when you bite one), add the salt.
 Continue cooking until the lentils are just tender to the bite; the total cook time will vary depending on the type of lentil you're using.
 Drain and set aside.

-While the lentils continue to drain, make the dressing: Peel and mince the garlic or shallot and put it in a large bowl.
+While the lentils continue to drain, make the dressing: peel and mince the garlic or shallot and put it in a large bowl.
 Finely grate 1 teaspoon lemon zest into the bowl, being careful to only grate off the bright yellow part, avoiding the bitter white pith underneath.
 Halve the lemon and squeeze 1 tablespoon fresh lemon juice into the bowl.
 Add the pepper and mustard and quickly whisk to combine.
 Let sit about 5 minutes.
 Whisk in the olive oil.

 Shake any remaining excess water off the lentils.
 Add the well-drained lentils to the bowl and toss to combine so the lentils are evenly coated with the dressing.